dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 Usually, a read-only bindable property would have a private `set` accessor on the `Duration` property to allow it to be set from within the class.
-However, for a `View` derivative supported by handlers, the property must be set from outside the class but only by the control's handler.
+However, for a <xref:Microsoft.Maui.Controls.View> derivative supported by handlers, the property must be set from outside the class but only by the control's handler.

 > [!NOTE]
 > The property-changed event handler for the `Duration` bindable property calls a method named `SetTimeToEnd`, which is described in [Calculating time to end](#calculating-time-to-end).